adtzlr/felupe/docs/howto/forms.rst

     \boldsymbol{\varepsilon} &= \text{sym}(\text{grad}(\boldsymbol{u}))

 and implemented in FElupe closely to the analytic expression.
 The first two arguments for the callable *weak-form* function of a bilinear form are always arrays of field (gradients) ``(v, u)`` followed by arguments and keyword arguments.
 Optionally, the integration/assembly may be performed in parallel (threaded).
 Please note that this is only faster for relatively large systems.
-Contrary to :class:`felupe.IntegralForm`, :func:`felupe.Form` does not offer a Just-In-Time (JIT) compilation by Numba for integration/assembly.
 The weak-form function is decorated by :func:`felupe.Form` where the appropriate fields are linked to ``v`` and ``u`` along with the gradient flags for both fields.
 Arguments as well as keyword arguments of the weak-form may be defined inside the decorator or as part of the assembly arguments.

 ..  code-block:: python